 The Sustainable Landscapes Program is designed to reduce water waste and pollutant infiltration into local waterways through the development and implementation of landscape standards and specifications generally consistent with the California Model Water Efficient Landscape Ordinance and the San Diego Regional Water Quality Control Board Municipal Stormwater Permit.
-This project is sponsored by the Water Authority and is being developed in partnership with City of San Diego, County of San Diego, California American Water, and non-profit partners such as California Center for Sustainable Energy, Surfrider Foundation, and Association of Compost Producers.
+This project is sponsored by the Water Authority and was developed in partnership with City of San Diego, County of San Diego, California American Water, and non-profit partners such as California Center for Sustainable Energy, Surfrider Foundation, and Association of Compost Producers.
 The Sustainable Landscapes Program relies on the integration of landscape standards and specifications development, education and training, materials, incentives, outreach, and technical assistance to achieve project goals (water waste and pollution reduction).
 The project is targeted towards the residential sector, but also includes commercial participants.
-Project benefits expected to accrue through 2022 include:
+Due to continued drought conditions, project benefits expected to accrue beyond 2022 include: